 There were enhancing in the nursing students' perception regarding climate change in items as waste of resources contributes to climate change, climate change will be serious in Egypt, and diseases are sensitive to climate change post promotion program.
-This increasing in the nursing students' perception more than two third of studied student posttest may be depend on their overall improvement in knowledge and healthy practices regarding environmental health and climate change which enhancing appreciating the behaviors, it was similar to Abdallah, Wagdy, (2022) Who noticed that improving in their study participant positive perception regarding climate change concern, after the implementation of the awareness program, with a highly statistically significant difference between the prepromotion program and post- promotion program t of perception results.
-The present study also showed that students' participant positive perception from Post promotion program, it was lined with Al Nozha & Fadel, (2017) who reported the majority of nursing students perceived the environmental literacy as being more positive than negative advancement of practices and knowledge regarding environmental health and climate change which assist in changing their behaviors towards environmental activities and understanding the environmental challenges.
+This increasing in the nursing students' perception more than two third of studied student posttest may be depend on their overall improvement in knowledge and healthy practices regarding environmental health and climate change which enhancing and appreciating the behaviors, it was similar to Abdallah, Wagdy, (2022)noticed that improving in their study participant positive perception regarding climate change concern, after implementation of the awareness program, with a highly statistically significant difference between the prepromotion program and post- promotion program t of perception results.
+The present study also showed that students' participant positive perception from Post promotion program, it was lined with Al Nozha & Fadel, (2017) who reported the majority of nursing students perceived the environmental literacy as being more positive than negative

+This change in the nursing students' perception may be due to their general advancement of practices and knowledge regarding environmental health climate change which assist in changing their behaviors towards environmental activities and understanding environmental challenges.
 These findings are supporting the first research hypothesis.